-After federal elections and the presidential changeover in Mexico (end of 2012), the Mechanism has moved to its reporting stage and is currently developing its first report.
-Furthermore, there are other programs in operation around the country such as the one set up by the authorities of Mexico City.
+After general elections and the presidential changeover in Mexico (end of 2012), the Mechanism has moved to its reporting stage and is currently developing its first report.
+Furthermore, there are other programs in operation around the country such as the one set up by the authorities of Mexico City and others.